Villanova University Reports Male Student Allegedly Sexually Assaulted 4 Female Students In Residence Halls

 In the email sent to students, Villanova did include information for reporting sexual assaults through the student resource center and public safety office.
 Villanova Public Safety can be reached at 610-519-5800.

-They also say they are planning a series of community conversations around sexual assaults and student safety.MORE NEWS: Police: 55-Year-Old Man Killed In North Philadelphia Triple Shooting
+They also say they are planning a series of community conversations around sexual assaults and student safety.MORE NEWS: Playland's Castaway Cove Set To Reopen On March 27 After Devastating Fire

 CBS3’s Alicia Roberts reports.